 - Identify the Delegated Act as the single reference for reporting across companies, financial institutions and public authorities.

 The strength of the EU taxonomy is that it sets out science-based screening criteria as a safeguard against greenwashing.
-However, the recently published draft Delegated Act (DA) with the criteria on climate change mitigation and adaptation, demonstrates that in some instances these thresholds fail to rely on established policy objectives and scientific evidence.
+However, the recent draft Delegated Act (DA) with the criteria on climate change mitigation and adaptation, demonstrates that in some instances these EU taxonomy thresholds fail to rely on existing policy objectives and scientific evidence.
 While we recognise that to a large extent the draft DA has taken into account the Technical Expert Group (TEG) recommendations, in some instances the draft has ignored or weakened the TEG scientific advice, or has introduced new activities, which have not been a subject to rigorous a scientific debate.
-Departing from the recommendations of the TEG raises the possibility that some of the thresholds could be watered down further following the public consultation.
+Departing from the recommendations of the TEG raises the possibility that some of the EU taxonomythresholds could be watered down further following the public consultation.

 Without its scientific basis the taxonomy risks losing its credibility.
 If the EU taxonomy is to fulfil the promise of setting the gold standard for the sustainable industries and activities of the future, not only for Europe but globally, then it will be vital that its rules are based on science and not on political convenience.